 - 1. Maximum paper submission length is 10 pages including references, appendices, and other supplementary material. - 2.
 The paper review process is double blind. - 3.
-Program Chairs are not allowed to submit papers to the deadlines that they manage.
+Program and Vice Program Chair are not allowed to submit papers to HOST.
 However, their students are allowed to co-author papers. - 4.
-General Chair and Vice Program Chair can submit one paper per deadline if he/she does not have access to the papers - 5.
-Other members of OC and TPC are allowed to submit up to 2 papers per deadline. - 6.
+General Chair can submit one paper if he/she does not have access to the papers - 5.
+Other members of OC and TPC are allowed to submit up to 3 papers - 6.
+HOST deadline may be extended by a week.
+However, the authors are required to register their papers by the first submission deadline. - 7.
 Generally, the HOST paper acceptance rate shall be 20-25% to remain competitive will hardware design and computer security peers.
 The minimum number of papers (minimum acceptance rate) for any given year shall be determined by the number required for security conference ranking (20 papers).
-The maximum number of papers (maximum acceptance rate) shall be decided by the maximum number of papers that a 2.5 day program can handle (about 28 papers). - 7.
+The maximum number of papers (maximum acceptance rate) shall be decided by the maximum number of papers that a 2.5 day program can handle (about 28 papers). - 8.
 Papers can be conditionally accepted (with shepherding) at the discretion of the Program and Vice Program Chair.
 Shepherds can include one or more reviewers of the paper with communication occurring though the Program Chairs.